SoM Recruiting and Communications

 • Regular student surveys of teaching are required for all teaching faculty for at least one course per calendar year.
 The Board of Regents has placed this evaluation at a priority level.
 Additionally, the Dean will not recommend salary increases without teaching evaluations.

-• Performance Evaluation Forms (FAR): All tenure-track faculty are expected to complete and submit a faculty annual review report (FAR Report) by December 15 of each year.
+• Performance Evaluation Forms (FAAR): This link will go the Acadmic Affairs Calendars and Forms page.
+The FAAR link is under Forms, Waivers and Procedures, top line, far right column.
+All tenure-track faculty are expected to complete and submit a faculty annual review report (FAAR Report) by December 15 of each year to the School of Music Director.

 Applied Teaching